GuilleDiaz7/Kaggle-Competitions/titanic/README.md

 ## Create the model

+The formula `Survived ~.` means that the variable Survived will be predicted by every other variable in the dataset.

-With `update_role` we convert a variable into and Id, so it will not be used for prediction. `Step_zv` removes any variable with zero variance and `step_normalize` standardizes any numeric variable.
+With `update_role` we convert a variable into and Id, so it will not be used for prediction. `Step_rm` drops a variable (in this case, Ticket, cause it would require quite a lot of preprocessing. `Step_other` musters every category under a threshold into a Other category. `Step_zv` removes any variable with zero variance and `step_normalize` standardizes any numeric variable.

  ```R
 glm_recipe <- recipe(Survived ~., data = titanic_train) %>%